Brewers vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has 64 hits with 19 doubles, 15 home runs, 31 walks and 52 RBI.
-He's also stolen eight bases.
+- Francisco Lindor has recorded 65 hits with 19 doubles, 15 home runs and 31 walks.
+He has driven in 53 runs with eight stolen bases.

-- Lindor has picked up a hit in four straight games.
-During his last five outings he is hitting .313 with a double, a home run, five walks and two RBI.
+- Lindor takes a five-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .375 with a double, a home run, four walks and three RBI.

 Lindor Recent Games